Understanding ICO Files

 - Color Depths: Supports monochrome (1-bit), 16/256 colors (4/8-bit), high color (16-bit), and true color (24/32-bit with 8-bit alpha for transparency).

-- Compression: Optional PNG compression for larger icons reduces file size while keeping quality.
+- Compression: Optional PNG compression for larger icons reduces file size while maintaining quality.
 Microsoft recommends this for 256x256 true-color icons.

 - Transparency and Masks: Alpha channels or AND masks let icons appear without a background, which is important for overlays.

-- Size Limits: Although the official maximum is 256x256 pixels, Windows can display larger icons by scaling, but embedding larger sizes directly is not standard.
+- Size Limits: While officially up to 256x256, Windows can display larger icons by scaling, but embedding sizes above 256x256 is not standard.

-This structure makes ICO files efficient: a typical icon is only a few kilobytes, even when it contains multiple versions.
+This structure makes ICO files efficient: a typical icon may be only a few kilobytes, even with multiple versions included.

 |---|---|---|